Required Texts and Materials:

 Individuals with hearing impairments can contact ODA using the Mississippi Relay Service at 1-800-582-2233 (TTY) or email Suzy Hebert at Suzanne.Hebert@usm.edu.

 All parts of the syllabus and the course, including the schedule, are subject to change to meet the needs of students in the course.
-Please consult the course website for the most up-to-date information.
+I reserve the right to make changes as I see fit.